-If possible, invest in some affordable equipment, such as a set of large resistance bands.
-A good set of 4 different strengths will enable you to find effective alternatives for most, if not all strength training movements, without taking up much space in your home.
-If you have a bigger budget and more space, a good set of dumbbells will help you keep fit for a lifetime.
+If working out from home, we'd recommend investing in some affordable equipment such as a set of large resistance bands.
+A good set of 4 different strengths will enable you to find effective alternatives for most if not all strength training movements, without taking up much space in your home.
+If you have a bigger budget and more space then a good set of dumbbells will help you keep fit for a lifetime.
 A pair each of light, medium, and heavy dumbbells (of course this is very subjective!
 Ask your coach for more specific advice) is ideal for most people who train for general strength, fitness and wellbeing.
 I'd recommend Rogue Fitness as a high quality and trustworthy brand for gym equipment.

 You don't necessarily need to buy equipment to work out at home, but it does help.
 If you're training equipment-free, you might need to be a little more creative to get the desired effect, or be okay with having a more limited repertoire of exercises.